xie-1399/B-Core/README.md

 # B-Core
-a five stage riscv core using SpinalHDL and some common libs
+A five stage riscv core using SpinalHDL and some common libs